 When our second daughter, Juliet, was diagnosed with a more severe hearing loss and we decided she would receive a cochlear implant, Clarke helped us navigate the process with confidence.
 Juliet now has bilateral implants and is thriving in a mainstream classroom.

 Clarke was a godsend for our family.
 As president, I continue to see the passion, professionalism and dedication that first impressed me as a parent reflected at all our campuses.
 Every day Clarke is transforming the lives of children and families.
 Clarke opens up the world for children and helps them be what they want to be.
 I truly believe there is no work more important than that.

-I hope our website will serve as a resource in answering your questions and as an inspiration as you see what is possible for deaf and hard of hearing children today.
+I hope our website will serve as a resource in answering your questions and as an inspiration as you see what is possible for children who are deaf or hard of hearing.
 Our professionals are here to share information, offer advice and encouragement, and help you find the path that is best for your child.

 Thank you for your interest in Clarke.
 I invite you to contact us to schedule a visit at any of our five campuses and see our students in action as they build the skills and confidence they need to succeed.